What are Blockchain Nodes? A Complete Guide

 To understand how to run a full node, it is first important to know that full nodes can be hosted on cloud protocols, such as Google Cloud or Amazon Web Services, or on a device with enough RAM and hard disk space to support it.
 It is also vital to make the most of node solutions by growing from one base.

 Once a node has been set up, it is also essential to keep a check by monitoring and maintaining it as and when required to avoid faults in the blockchain.

 A well-maintained node in a blockchain can be profitable and a source of passive income.
-The node operator can earn coin rewards and benefit from the price appreciation in the future.
+The node operator may earn coin rewards and benefit from the price appreciation in the future.
 However, setting up and running a node can be expensive depending on the hardware requirements of each blockchain network.
 Profits also depend on which type of node you are running, with some being more profitable and sustainable than others.
 When it comes to investing your resources on anything including running nodes, always make sure to Do Your Own Research (DYOR).